NyaFuP/ComfyUI_Preview_Selector/README.md

-# NF Review Selector
+# NF Preview Selector

 A floating dialog-based image review and selection system for ComfyUI.
-Inspired by cg-image-filter but designed as a simpler, more focused solution for image review workflows.
+Inspired by cg-image-filter but designed as a simpler, more focused solution for image preview workflows.

 ## Features